yeehaa123/presentation-moonconf/slides.md

 <!--

-No presentation on software architecture nowadays, however, would be complete without a extensive discussion of everyone's current favorite: the microservices pattern.
+No presentation on software architecture in 2016 would be complete without a extensive discussion of everyone's current favorite: the microservices pattern.

-Martin Fowler defines this pattern as follows:
+Martin Fowler defines it as such:

 "... the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API."

-Just like most modern airports consist of separate terminals and other building that each serves a particular purpose.
+Just like most modern airports consist of separate terminals and other building that each serve a particular purpose.
 The microservices architecture loses the concept of a predefined whole.

-In direct contrast to the microkernel architecture, microservices also do not need a central hub to work properly.
+In direct contrast to the microkernel architecture, microservices do not need a central hub to work properly.
 Each service functions independently as well as in conjunction with others.

 -->